datawire/ambassador-docs/docs/emissary/pre-release/topics/running/debugging.md

 ### $productName$ debug logging

-$productName$ logging is primarily concerned with the business of noticing changes to Kubernetes resources that specify the $productName$ configuration, and generating new Envoy configuration in response to those changes.
+Much of $productName$'s logging is concerned with the business of noticing changes to Kubernetes resources that specify the $productName$ configuration, and generating new Envoy configuration in response to those changes.
 Enabling debug logging for this part of the system is under the control of two environment variables: